 dpctl.SyclTimer

-Context to measure device time and host wall-time of execution of commands submitted to dpctl.SyclQueue.
+Context to time execution of tasks submitted to dpctl.SyclQueue.

 Example: